MC-GEN:Multi-level Clustering for Private Synthetic Data Generation: Methodology

 \begin{proof}

-If we do not applied independent feature sets on data features, the dataset D has been cluster into $j$ clusters.
-Let $\Delta D$ denote the $L_{1}$ - sensitivity of dataset D, and $C_{j}$ denote the $j$th cluster.
-Refer to~\cite{domingo2005ordinal}, the noise added on cluster mean can be written as following:
+If sample level clustering is applied, dataset D has been clustered into $j$ clusters.
+Let $\Delta D$ denote the $L_{1}$ - sensitivity of dataset D, and $C_{j}$ denote the $j_{th}$ cluster.
+Refer to~\cite{soria2017differentially}, the total noise variance on the mean vector by sample level clustering $N_{3}$ can be written as follows:

 \end{proof}